 If using dry oregano

-- Simply add 2 cups of water into a kettle and bring it to boil
+- Simply add 2 cups of water to a kettle and bring it to boil

 - Remove the filter and serve it warm.